alwian/cache/docs/api.md

 cache.stats(); // { key1: { accesses: 0 }, key2: { accesses: 0 } }
 ```

+Has the potential to throw an error if -

+- [`errorOnMiss`](../README.md#configuration) is `true` and a key is passed that doesn't exist.
+In this case no items will have been modified.

 ### `config(config: Partial<Omit<CacheConfig, "initialData">>): void`

 Update the config being used by the cache.